morrisjdev/Linq4JS/README.md

 array.Update({Id: 1, Value: "item3"});
 ```

-If you want this method to use other Fields for Identification define a selector function as second parameter.
+If you want this method to use other fields for identification define a selector function as second parameter.

 ```javascript
 var array = [{OtherId: 1, Value: "item1"}, {OtherId: 2, Value: "item2"}];